 - GC 710, 712-- Current Topics in Translational Biomedical Research I, II (1 cr. each, Fall, Spring) This course explores aspects of translational research and molecular medicine through the venues of Translational Research Journal Club, Progress in Translational Research Seminar, Ethics Case Conference, and Case Studies in Molecular Medicine.
 It is required in each year of PhD studies. - GC 725 Enrichment Course in Clinical Skills for Physician Scientists (1 cr. each, Fall, Spring) The course is composed of a variety of clinical options in which trainees participate over the 4 years of the research phase to foster and enrich the students' clinical skills.
 Trainees can provide monthly service to JeffHope, a resident-run clinic that provides healthcare to the underserved urban populations in Philadelphia.
 Also, they can participate in physical diagnosis rounds and morning report.
 Physical diagnosis rounds involve patients admitted to the medical services of Thomas Jefferson University Hospital.
 On these rounds, also attended by a small group of medical residents, trainees are exposed to a diverse group of patients where auscultatory, visual, and tactile skills are practiced.
 Following rounds, morning report occurs, where case presentations are used to develop differential diagnosis skills.
 Further, trainees can work with one master clinician (from a selected list of physician mentors) each month, across specialties, for one day, seeing patients, reviewing histories and physicals, interpreting laboratory studies, and synthesizing data to formulate diagnoses and management plans.
 These rotations are required, attendance is mandatory and recorded.
-It is required in each year of PhD studies.

-- Optional GC 630 -- Fundamentals of Clinical Trials (3 cr.)
+It is required in each year of PhD studies. - Optional GC 630 -- Fundamentals of Clinical Trials (3 cr.)
 This course introduces the fundamentals of design and analysis of clinical trials.
 Some of the design issues discussed include specifying and operationalizing the scientific question of interest, the role of a control group randomization, blinding, and sample size determination.
 The course focuses on statistical aspects of the analysis of clinical trials, including various statistical estimation and testing procedures, the intent to treat principle, interim analysis, and statistical and scientific inference.
 Students learn to critically review published reports of clinical trials through participation in small group discussions and individual written critiques.
-This is a required course usually taken during the third year of PhD studies. - Optional Rotation on the Cancer Clinical Research Review Committee (CCRRC) This committee of the Kimmel Cancer Center evaluates the scientific validity of patient-oriented studies in oncology at TJU.
-Rotation on this biweekly committee is an opportunity to obtain hands-on experience reviewing the scientific merit of clinical protocols.
-Trainees are supervised by Dr. SA Waldman, the Chairperson of the CCRRC, who guides analyses, addresses questions, and provides feedback.
-Trainees rotate on the CCRRC for 6 one hour meetings.
-Contact Dr. Scott Waldman for more information. - Optional Rotation: Critical Review of the Scientific Literature The Annals of Internal Medicine is the flagship publication of the Philadelphia-based American College of Physicians-American Society of Internal Medicine (ACP-ASIM).
+This is a required course usually taken during the third year of PhD studies. - Optional Rotation: Critical Review of the Scientific Literature The Annals of Internal Medicine is the flagship publication of the Philadelphia-based American College of Physicians.
 It is considered the premiere worldwide internal medicine journal.
-Editor Christine Laine, MD, MPH has offered members of the MD/PhD Program unprecedented access to the editorial process through a 4-week rotation.
+Editor in Chief Christine Laine, MD, MPH has offered members of the K3O Program in Human Investigation program unprecedented access to the editorial process through a 4week rotation.
 Enrollees can participate in the weekly editorial and statistical meetings of the journal.
 Maximal benefit of the rotation is obtained when participants read a majority of the articles being discussed.
-Therefore, participants should schedule this optional rotation during a period when they have the time to devote to preparation for each session.
+Therefore, participants should schedule the rotation during a period when they have the time to devote to preparation for each session.
+Time periods with heavy clinical or administrative activities do not provide the time to maximize the benefit of each meeting.
 Contact Dr. Walter Kraft for more information.